barafael/markdown-tools/README.md

-# markdown-rust-snippet-formatter
+# snippet extractor

-Run rustfmt on snippets of Rust
+Extract marked snippets from text files, for example to insert them in markdown-based presentations